Email Event Data with Keen

 With Keen, you will have access to all of your raw data for as long as you need it.
 An archive of all of your email data is created, which means you will have access to your historical data and can query for past user behavior.

-Just like SendGrid, Keen is 100% powered by APIs.
+Just like SendGrid, Keen is 100 percent powered by APIs.
 This means you can embed rich analytics anywhere you can write code.

-- Check out Keen's tutorial on How to Build a SendGrid Email Marketing Dashboard for a step-by-step guide on creating additional queries.
+- Keen: How to Build a SendGrid Email Marketing Dashboard

-- Keen offers a 3-part video series which covers setting up the integration, creating email metrics, and building an email marketing dashboard.
+- Keen: 3-part video series on setting up the integration, creating email metrics, and building an email marketing dashboard.